lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 ### No unbacked mint

-Invariant is enforced upon every mew stETH mint.
+Invariant is enforced upon every new stETH mint.

 For the already minted, external shares should stay reasonably overcollaterized to accommodate locked increase due to the historically-positive stETH token rebase.
 Overcollaterization is controlled with the appropriately chosen `RR` and `FRT` values to allow fine-grainted control: